4d/4d-for-ios/website/translated_docs/pt/Xcode.md

 | 9.4    | 4.1.2 | iOS 11.4 | 17R2 | 10.13.2 |
 | 9.3.1  | 4.1   | iOS 11.3 | 17R2 | 10.13.2 |

-### Use 17R6 com macOS 10.14.3
+### Use 17R6 with macOS 10.14.3

-4D 17R6 exige Swift5.0 runtime.
-(Já instalado com o macOS 10.14.4)
+4D 17R6 requires Swift5.0 runtime. (already installed with macOS 10.14.4)

-- Instale `Swift 5 Runtime Support for Command Line Tools` de [Mais Downloads para Desenvolvedores Apple](https://developer.apple.com/download/more/)
+- Install `Swift 5 Runtime Support for Command Line Tools` from [More Downloads for Apple Developers](https://developer.apple.com/download/more/)

-### Compatibidade
+### Compatibility

-Frameworks compilado com uma versão de Xcode não pode ser usado com outra versão.
+Frameworks compiled with one version of Xcode could not be used with another version.

-O lançamento atual de swift(5) tem estabilidade ABI mas não tem estabilidade de módulo.
-Essas duas condições são necessárias para enviar as bibliotecas pré-compiladas.
+The current release of swift(5) has ABI stability but no Module Stability.
+This two condition are needed to ship pre-compiled libraries.

-Veja o blog de Swift para mais detalhes. https://swift.org/blog/abi-stability-and-more/
+Please see the Swift blog for more details. https://swift.org/blog/abi-stability-and-more/